 Additionally, Gallup finds that managers who use a combination of face-to-face, phone and electronic communication are the most successful in engaging their employees.

 Want to learn more about the importance of internal communication?
-Download your free copy of Benify’s e-Book The Power of Communication.
+Download your copy of Benify’s e-book The Power of Communication.